 Overview of St Anton

-St Anton ski resort: otherwise known as the ski capital of Austria, one of Europe's top resorts and a mecca for off-piste skiing.
-A hefty list of accolades, St Anton skiing is one of the world’s best for competent skiers and especially those with the energy to après like its 1999.
+St Anton ski resort, otherwise known as the ski capital of Austria, is one of Europe's top resorts and a mecca for off-piste skiing.
+A hefty list of accolades, St Anton is one of the world’s best places for competent skiers and especially those with the energy to après like it's 1999.